jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 One exception is `scripts/history_simulation/posterior_predictive_teststatistics_functions`, which provides functions to calculate posterior-predictive summary statistics (including the tipwise multinomial statistic and the parsimony statistic).

 ### <a name="parameter_summary_scripts"></a>Geographic Model Parameter Summary
-`scripts/parameter_summary/get_BFs_counts.R` processes the `BEAST` parameter log file (and simulated history log file if available) to summarize the geographic model parameter estimates for both constant and piecewise constant model, including (interval-specific) pairwise dispersal routes, (interval-specific) global dispersal rate, and (interval-specific) number of dispersal events.
+`scripts/parameter_summary/get_BFs_counts.R` processes the `BEAST` parameter log file (and simulated history log file if available) to summarize the geographic model parameter estimates for both constant and piecewise constant model, including (interval-specific) pairwise dispersal routes, (interval-specific) global dispersal rate, and (interval-specific) number of pairwise dispersal events.
 `scripts/parameter_summary/get_daily_events_nlieanges.R` processes the `BEAST` simulated history log file (or the tree log file) to summarize the number of dispersal events occurred on each dispersal route (or the number of active viral lineages) in each arbitrarily specified time interval.

 ## <a name="program"></a>Program